Modules for course F900 | BSC/ES

 20 credits from:

 - BNS-2002: Evolution & Genetics (20) (Semester 1) Evolution by natural selection, heredity, genetic variation, the Hardy Weinberg model, gene flow, random genetic drift and selective processes, population differentiation, taxonomy and biodiversity, micro- and macro-evolutionary processes.
-Specific attention is paid to the design of field and experimental studies using a range of case studies to elucidate the drivers of evolutionary change.
+Specific attention is paid to the design of field and experimental studies using a range of case studies to elucidate the drivers of evolutionary change.or

 - OSX-2004: Estuary & Shelf Sea Processes (20) (Semester 1) This course introduces the fundamental processes occurring in shelf seas and estuaries and examines the relationship between physics, chemistry and sediments.
 Topics covered include: air-sea interaction (heat, gases etc) water column structure: seasonal stratification and mixing inputs of fresh water at the coast and estuarine circulation movement of sediments in shelf seas and estuaries nutrients and chemical origin, cycling and fate in shelf sea palaeo-oceanography of shelf seas The course is taught through lectures, laboratory and computer practicals and a field course.